AndyL86/throwback-developments/TESTING.md

 <br>

 ### **LIGHTHOUSE TESTING**
+Each page on the project was run through the Google Developer Tools Lighthouse checker.
+This tool provides a score out of 100 for the pages Performance, Accessibility, Best Practices and SEO.

+Each screenshot below displays a lower Performance score on mobile than on Desktop devices.
+This is due to warnings regarding using HTTP/2 and render blocking resources.
+This is an area I need to research further to resolve.

 <br>

 - #### **Home Page**

 Device | Result |
 --- | --- |
 Desktop | <img src="docs/read-me/lighthouse/dtop-home.png" width="250">